 Before I go that route, I want to remind anyone using a WordPress blog or website that you can protect your site better by using a plugin called Limit Login Attempts Reloaded.
 It used to have the same name only without “reloaded” but that version wasn’t updated and this one is… working the settings are exactly the same and I hope you think about my recommendations from this post written just last year.

-For everything else, we’re shooting for passwords that are at least 14 characters; most of mine are 16 or more.
+For everything and everyone else, we’re shooting for passwords that are at least 14 characters; most of mine are 16 or more.
 Let’s get started!

 1. If you have at least 3 favorite TV shows or movies, you’ll probably know of relatively long names in some of those shows that aren’t necessarily obvious.
 It doesn’t even have to be a favorite; just something that sticks out for you.